I Want To...

 I Want to...

 Research Interests: Prostate cancer; molecular pathology; infections and chronic inflammation; microbiome

-Dr. Karen Sfanos is an assistant professor of pathology at the Johns Hopkins University School of Medicine.
+Dr. Karen Sfanos is an associate professor of pathology at the Johns Hopkins University School of Medicine.
 Her research focuses on the cellular and molecular pathology of prostate disease.

 Dr. Sfanos and her research team are particularly interested in agents that may lead to chronic prostatic inflammation, such as bacterial infections and prostatic concretions called corpora amylacea.
 The lab's ongoing studies are aimed at understanding the influence of prostate infections and inflammation on prostate disease including prostate cancer and benign prostatic hyperplasia (BPH).
 The laboratory also focuses on the influence of the microbiome on prostate cancer development, progression, and/or resistance to therapy.

 Dr. Sfanos earned her M.S. at the Florida Institute of Technology.
 She completed her Ph.D. and a fellowship at the Johns Hopkins School of Medicine.